Become the next Ukrainian Youth Delegate to the UN!

 Selection of the UN Ukrainian Youth Delegates is a three-stage process:

-2. Group interviews* with the representatives of the Ministry of Foreign Affairs of Ukraine, Bohdan Hawrylyshyn Charitable Foundation, Ministry of Youth and Sports of Ukraine and Ukrainian Youth Delegate to the United Nations program managers.
+2. Group interviews* with the representatives of the Ministry of Foreign Affairs of Ukraine, the Bohdan Hawrylyshyn Family Foundation, Ministry of Youth and Sports of Ukraine and Ukrainian Youth Delegate to the United Nations Alumni.

 3. Creative teamwork and negotiation exercises